solitontech/WebTips_Starter_Repo/README.md

 ✔️ The coding standard specified in the pipeline for Es Linting is "Standard".
 There are other options such as Google and AirBnb. \
 ✔️ The JS files variable and function names should follow Camel Casing for the pipeline to pass.
 The js files should also be properly documented through jsdocs comments.

+### 🔌 RECOMMENDED VS CODE PLUGINS:
+✨ Prettier (To format your code)\
+🅰️ CSS Alphabetize (To arrange properties in alphabetical order in CSS files)\
+📖 Document This (To generate documentation for JavaScript files)